Leptospira spp. infection in cats

 Recovery from infection depends upon production of specific antibodies.
 Antibodies are usually detectable three to ten days after the presence of first clinical signs (Merien et al., 1995; Levett, 2001; Sykes et al., 2011).
 In an experimental study, cats developed antibodies detectable in MAT three weeks after infection (Shropshire et al., 2016).
 As antibodies increase, leptospires are cleared from most tissues, except from the kidneys.
 Renal colonization occurs in most infected animals, and the organism usually persists in the tubular epithelial cells causing shedding for months to years after clinical recovery (Sykes et al., 2011; Greene et al., 2012; Schuller et al., 2015).

 Many cats are infected with leptospires, but do not develop clinical signs (Hartmann et al., 2013).
-Consequently, the diagnosis “feline leptospirosis” should only be made when associated clinical signs are present (Weis and Hartmann, 2017).
+Consequently, the diagnosis “feline leptospirosis” should only be made when associated clinical signs and clinico-pathological abnormalities are present (Weis and Hartmann, 2017).

 Direct identification of viable leptospires by dark field microscopy is not reliable and thus not recommended (Levett, 2001; Hartmann et al., 2013).
 A more reliable method is antibody staining (by immunofluorescence or immunoperoxidase), which can be used to identify leptospiral agents in body fluids and cytological samples of organs, such as liver or kidneys (Fig. 2), if appropriate samples are available (Adler and de la Pena Moctezuma, 2010).

 Leptospires can be cultured from the urine, blood, and cerebrospinal fluid (CSF), but grow very slowly.
-Cultures usually take weeks to months before becoming positive (Dorsch et al., 2017), and reliable results can only be expected when the animal had not been pretreated with antibiotics.
-Thus, in most cases culture is not a useful option in practice.
+Cultures usually take weeks to months before becoming positive (Dorsch et al., 2020), and reliable results can only be expected when the animal had not been pretreated with antibiotics.
+Thus generally, in most cases culture is not a useful option in practice.

 In-house tests to detect immunoglobulin G (IgG) or IgM antibodies in dogs are now available.
 However, although potentially useful in dogs (Lizer et al., 2017; Lizer et al., 2018), such tests have not been evaluated in cats.

 Antimicrobial therapy usually consists of two stages.
 The first stage is aimed to immediately inhibit multiplication of the organism and rapidly reduce fatal complications of infection, such as hepatic and renal failure.
 Penicillin and its derivatives are the antibiotics of choice for terminating Leptospira spp. replication.
 Initially, ampicillin (20 mg/kg q 8 h IV) or amoxicillin, if available for IV use (20 mg/kg q 12 h IV), should be given parenterally to a vomiting, uraemic, or hepatically compromised animal.
 These drugs prevent shedding and transmission of the organism within 24 hours of initiation of therapy.
 They are neither able to clear the infection from the kidneys nor to prevent a carrier state with chronic shedding.
 In the second stage, other drugs should be administered to address the carrier state.
 Doxycycline (5 mg/kg q 12 h PO for three weeks) is the drug of choice, and treatment should start as soon as the clinical condition allows its oral application (Sykes et al., 2011; Schuller et al., 2015).
-Intravenous application of doxycycline is not recommended in cats because it can cause shock and vomiting, and subcutaneous injection can lead to development of abscesses in cats.
+Intravenous application of doxycycline (e.g., of human preparations that are available in some countries) is not recommended in cats because it can cause shock and vomiting, and subcutaneous injection can lead to development of abscesses in cats.
 Doxycycline can also cause liver toxicity.
 Thus, it should only be started after the animal has stopped vomiting, and liver enzyme activities are in the reference range.
 In cats, use of doxycycline suspension is preferred over tablets or capsules to lower the risk of oesophagitis and secondary oesophageal strictures, especially with some doxycycline salts (hyclate) (German et al., 2005; Trumble, 2005).
+Administration of the hyclate preparation of doxycycline should always be followed by food or water because of the possibility of it inducing oesophagitis in cats with incomplete swallowing.
 In animals without clinical signs or with only mild signs, doxycycline can be used for both, initial and elimination therapy (Sykes et al., 2011; Schuller et al., 2015).

 If healthy cats are identified to shed leptospires, treatment with doxycycline (5 mg/kg q 12 h PO for three weeks) should be initiated to control the carrier state (Weis and Hartmann, 2017).
 This minimizes the risk of infection for other animals and humans.
 However, in hunting cats, reinfection with leptospires is possible.
 Testing for Leptospira spp. shedding in healthy cats might be indicated if the owner is immunosuppressed or if an animal or human being in the household is diagnosed with leptospirosis.